thu-ml/tianshou/README.md

 }
 ```

+## Acknowledgment

+Tianshou was previously a reinforcement learning platform based on TensorFlow.
+You can check out the branch [`priv`](https://github.com/thu-ml/tianshou/tree/priv) for more detail.
+Many thanks to [Haosheng Zou](https://github.com/HaoshengZou)'s pioneering work for `Tianshou<=0.1.1`.

 We would like to thank [TSAIL](http://ml.cs.tsinghua.edu.cn/) and [Institute for Artificial Intelligence, Tsinghua University](http://ai.tsinghua.edu.cn/) for providing such an excellent AI research platform.

-## Miscellaneous

-Tianshou was previously a reinforcement learning platform based on TensorFlow.
-You can checkout the branch [`priv`](https://github.com/thu-ml/tianshou/tree/priv) for more detail.